-There are numerous professionals in allied healthcare.
-Lab professionals, imaging specialists, speech language pathologists, nutritionists, and many more.
-These “allies” in healthcare delivery also coordinate with family members and other caregivers to help people recover after surgery or illness.
+There are numerous professionals in allied health jobs.
+Lab professionals, imaging specialists, speech-language pathologists, nutritionists, etc. These “allies in healthcare delivery also coordinate with family members and other caregivers to help people recover after surgery or illness.

 Choosing an allied health profession usually involves specialized training.
 The duration of your training depends on the profession you choose.
 Here are the most common allied health careers you can choose from: